Tax Lien Investing with Self-Directed IRAs: Busting the Myths

 Myth 1: Tax Lien Investing is Risky

 Aren’t many investments risky?
 Investments carry risk if they’re legitimate.
 It’s the ones deemed “no-risk” you have to worry about.
 One of the most prevalent myths about tax lien investing is that it’s a particularly risky venture.
 While like any investment, there are risks involved, tax lien investing can be a relatively safe option when you approach each investment with proper due diligence.
 Self-Directed IRAs allow you to research and choose tax liens that align with your risk tolerance and investment goals.
-With careful selection and a well-thought-out strategy, tax lien investing can provide stable returns.
+With careful selection and a well-thought-out strategy, investing in tax liens can provide stable returns.

 Myth 2: Self-Directed IRAs Cannot Invest in Tax Liens